Slevinski/slevinski.github.io/series/writing-and-representation/entries/plane-based-writing-and-script-typology/point-line-plane-evidence-notes.md

 These notes carry the evidence layer behind the point-line-plane argument in *Sutton SignWriting Foundations: The Shape of Writing* and connect that argument to the writing-systems series.

+They are a companion bridge note rather than a separate main paper: useful for readers who want the evidence and infrastructure background behind the typological claim before moving into *Plane-Based Writing and Script Typology*.

 Just as *Language Without Sound* argued that literacy does not require sound or vision, this companion piece argues that literacy does not require linearity.
 The aim here is to clarify the strongest writing-theory points behind the essay, identify where the framework is interpretive rather than taxonomic, and show why SignWriting matters as a case of writable space rather than only as a notation for sign.

 If the primary written unit is organized in a plane, the evidence must include how that plane is stabilized, encoded, searched, rendered, studied, and maintained.